Virgin Coconut Oil

 When making smoothies, blend coconut oil with the liquid ingredients on the highest setting prior to adding everything else.
 Especially if you’re using a high-performance mixer, such as a Vitamix, this will liquefy the coconut oil and give you a nice creamy texture.

-Virgin coconut oil can be used for most mid-temperature cooking, but it is not suitable for high temperature cooking since it has relatively low smoke point of about 350 degrees F (171 C).
-It is, however, un-freezable— which means Enduro Bites do great in backcountry backpacks or fresh out of the freezer on hot days.
+Virgin coconut oil can be used for most mid-temperature cooking, but it is not suitable for high-temperature cooking since it has a relatively low smoke point of about 350 degrees F (171 C).
+It does, however, have a very low freezing point — which means Enduro Bites do great in backcountry backpacks or fresh out of the freezer on hot days.
 They’ll always be soft and chewy!